Iran’s hard-liners take early lead in Tehran after vote

 Looming over the election was the threat of the new coronavirus.
 Many voters headed to the polls with face masks on, and some pharmacies ran out of masks and hand sanitizer amid the election-day rush.

-So far, there have been five coronavirus deaths from among the 28 confirmed cases in Iran, including two deaths on election day.
-Another fatality was reported on Saturday, although the exact time was not specified.
+So far, there have been six virus deaths, at least five from among the 28 confirmed cases in Iran, including two deaths on election day.
+Two fatalities were reported on Saturday.

 By comparison, the 2016 parliamentary election saw 62% turnout.
 On Friday, election officials kept the polls open an extra five hours in an effort to boost turnout.
 Iran’s leadership and state media had urged people to show up and vote, with some framing it as a religious duty.